titastransport/GustiLogistics/README.md

 ![alt text](GustiLogisticsCalendar.png "Calendar Prototype")

 And here's an example of an individual Product analysis page.
 It lists and displays top 20 customers for a given product, which helps guide ordering.
-I owe the pie chart to the Javascrip
 ![alt text](ProductAnalysisPage.png "Product Analysis")